 After a short repetition of the chemical potential as a basic concept, the main focus of the experimental lecture lies on the flow of substances and its consequences such as osmosis and freezing-point depression.
 Such types of transformations are omnipresent in households and in the environment as well as in nature and in engineering.
 For example, it is known from everyday life that juice is “drawn out” of sugared strawberries, while cherries swell up and burst after a long rain.
 Selected experiments such as demonstrating osmotic pressure by constructing an “osmometer” by use of a carrot help to improve the understanding of such processes.
 Subsequently, the significance of these phenomena for the water balance of living organisms is demonstrated.
 The lecture ends with the discussion of the freezing-point depression (a prime example from everyday life is the melting effect of road salt).

 In chemistry but also in everyday life, we are very often confronted with mixtures be they homogeneous or heterogeneous.
 Think for example at hard liquor, basically a homogeneous mixture of ethanol and water but also at fog, a heterogeneous mixture of air and minuscule water droplets.
 For an adequate quantitative description, the concept of chemical potential has to be extended on substances in real solutions by introducing an extra potential .
 If one has the discussion of mixing processes in mind, it is useful to assign an average chemical potential to a mixture made up of two components A and B, as is done for pure substances.
 Depending on whether the resulting mixture is homogeneous or heterogeneous the concentration dependence of this average potential is different.
 On this basis, concepts such as miscibility gap and lever rule are discussed.
-The theoretical considerations are supplemented by selected demonstration experiments, which are intended to arouse the interest of the students and help to strengthen the understanding.
+The theoretical considerations are supplemented by selected demonstration experiments (illustrated with photos taken during the presentation at the ChemEd Conference 2019), which are intended to arouse the interest of the students and help to strengthen the understanding.

 Genie of Catalysis